ZhaoZeyu1995/openfst-python-documentation/docs/source/index.rst

   :language: python
   :class: highlight

-There are mainly two parts in this documentation.
+Youn can use this documentation in two ways.

-The first part :doc:`tutorial` contains most of the frequently used functions and methods, selected by ourselves, in our labs, just in case you are not that familiar with these or you think the official documentation is not that sufficient for you.
+The first part :doc:`tutorial` contains technical documentation of most of the frequently used functions and methods used in each lab session.

-The second part :doc:`api` lists almost all of the functions, classes (including their methods and attributes), which can be also be viewed by the :python:`help()` function.
+The second part :doc:`api` lists almost all of the functions and classes (including their methods and attributes) used in openfst-python.
+The contents can be also be viewed in Python by using the :python:`help()` function.

 .. toctree::